prdproduct-management

 Why most PRDs are broken

 PMs have better tools than ever — Notion, Fathom, Linear, Granola.
 But more tools means more signal scattered across more places.
 Customer interviews live in one tool, feedback in another, support tickets in a third.
-By the time a PM sits down to write a PRD, the evidence is fragmented and synthesis happens from memory.
-Industry research consistently finds that 70-85% of software rework costs trace back to poor requirements.
+By the time a PM sits down to write a PRD, the signal is fragmented and synthesis happens from memory.

 Engineers skim for their section.
 Designers look at the mocks.
-The customer evidence that justified every decision never makes it into the document.
+The customer signal that justified every decision never makes it into the document.

 "I spent two weeks writing a PRD.
 In the review meeting, the first question was 'so what are we actually building?'" — PM at a Series B startup, during a user interview

 • Opinion-driven.
-Requirements come from the PM's head, not from customer evidence.
+Requirements come from the PM's head, not from customer data.
 When someone asks "why P0?", the answer is gut feeling.

 • Too long.
 Anything over 1200 words loses its audience.
 The document exists to satisfy a process, not to inform decisions.

 • Human-only.
-Written for stakeholders to debate, not for anyone — or anything — to execute.
+Written for stakeholders to debate, not for developers and agents to execute.

 What a PRD should actually contain